Brinda2310/BMS_V1_0_4_Normal_Mode/Asteria_BMS/DEV_TRACKER.md

 		l.
 Internal current gain
 	6. BMS logs all the status and error flags related to ISL on SD card.
 	7. BMS MCU estimates the pack capacity remaining based on pack voltage (voltage based capacity section taken from AP code)
-	8. BMS MCU resets the code if it stuck somewhere for more than 2 seconds (Watchdog timer functionality)
+	8. BMS MCU resets the code if it stuck somewhere for more than 2 seconds (Watchdog timer functionality).
+Refreshing the watchdog timer happens at 25Hz.
 	9. BMS creates one summary file consisting of power up number and total number of files.
 It creates new log file after every power up and if the size of the log file exceeds 200MB size then MCU creates the new log file by incrementing the total number of files count in log summary file.
    10. BMS MCU logs all the I2C related error flags on SD card.